 - Legal heirs can apply for the legal heir certificate online or offline.

 A legal heir certificate is an important document upon the death of a family member.
 It establishes the relationship between the deceased person and his/her legal heirs.
-The legal heirs of a deceased person are spouse, children and parents.
 A legal heir certificate identifies the rightful successor of a deceased person's property in the absence of a will.

 The following persons are considered legal heirs and can apply for a legal heir certificate under the Indian Law: